-Hospital-care assessments are imposed by at least 38 other states, at the following rates:
+At least 38 other states impose hospital-care assessments, at the following rates:

-State Assessment rates New Jersey 0.53% of total operating revenue, plus \$10 per admission, adjusted by a ratio of total gross revenue to inpatient gross revenue New York 1% of gross inpatient services revenue, plus 0.35% of gross receipts from all patient-care services, and plus an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of such statewide total costs Iowa 1.26% of FY 2008 net Medicare patient revenue (through June 30, 2021) Georgia 1.45% of net patient revenues Florida 1.5% of net operating revenues for inpatient services, and 1% of such revenues for outpatient services Colorado 1.8208% of total outpatient charges, plus \$86.22 per managed-care inpatient day and \$385.35 per day for all other inpatient days (set by a state agency) Kansas 1.83% of fiscal year 2010 net inpatient operating revenue Minnesota 2% of gross revenues, plus 1.56% of net patient revenue minus Medicare revenue Maine 2.23% of calendar year 2014 net operating revenue Kentucky 2.5% of gross receipts in fiscal year 2006 West Virginia 2.5% of gross receipts (plus 0.88% of gross receipts of some acute-care hospitals) Pennsylvania 3.32% net inpatient revenue and 1.73% net outpatient revenue (FYs 2020 through 2023) Hawaii Up to 4% of net revenue (through June 30, 2021) Oklahoma Up to 4% of net patient revenue Tennessee 4.87% of net patient revenue in fiscal year 2016 (through fiscal year 2020) Oregon 6% of net revenue (set annually by state agency) New Hampshire 5.4% of net charges for patient services Alabama 6% of 2017 net patient revenue (through fiscal year 2022) Rhode Island 5.856% of net patient revenue in fiscal year 2016 Missouri 5.95% of net revenues Vermont 6.0% of net inpatient revenues
+State Assessment rates New Jersey 0.53% of total operating revenue, plus \$10 per admission, adjusted by a ratio of total gross revenue to inpatient gross revenue New York 1% of gross inpatient services revenue, plus 0.35% of gross receipts from all patient-care services, and plus an assessment based on each hospital's proportion of costs reported by all general hospitals statewide, limited to 0.1% of such statewide total costs Iowa 1.26% of FY 2008 net Medicare patient revenue Georgia 1.45% of net patient revenues Florida 1.5% of net operating revenues for inpatient services, and 1% of such revenues for outpatient services Colorado 1.6625% of total outpatient charges, plus \$106.01 per managed-care inpatient day and \$473.90 per day for all other inpatient days (set by a state agency)

+Minnesota 1.6% of gross revenues, plus 1.56% of net patient revenue minus Medicare Maine revenue 3.25% of net operating revenue Kentucky 2.5% of gross receipts in fiscal year 2006 West Virginia 2.5% of gross receipts (plus 3.99% of gross receipts of some acute-care hospi- tals) Kansas Up to 3% of net operating revenue in the fiscal year 3 years before the assessment year (the actual rate is set by a state agency) Pennsylvania 4.36% net inpatient revenue and 2.20% net outpatient revenue (FYs 2025 to 2028) Ohio 3.37% of total facility costs for patient care Oklahoma 4% of net patient revenue Tennessee 6% of net patient revenue in fiscal year 2021 (through fiscal year 2025) Missouri 4.2% of net revenues New Hampshire 5.4% of net charges for patient services Rhode Island 13.12% net inpatient revenue and 13.30% net outpatient revenue (FYs 2024 and 2025).
+Rates are lower for low-volume hospitals and hospitals with high Medicaid costs.
+Hawaii Up to 6% of net revenue Alabama 6% of 2020 net patient revenue (through fiscal year 2025) Oregon 6% of net revenue (set annually by state agency) Vermont 6% of net inpatient revenues Connecticut FY 2022 through FY 2025 rates: 11.0976% of net outpatient revenues in FY 2016 and 6% of net inpatient revenues in FY 2016